sibabalwemosia24/alx-system_engineering-devops/0x02-shell_redirections/README.md

 12. Displays the 10 newest files in the current directory
 13. Takes a list of words as input and prints only words that appear exactly once
 14. Displpays lines contatining the pattern root from the firl /etc/passwd
+15. Diplays the number of lines that contain the pattern "bin" int the file /etc/passwd